effect-handlers/effect-handlers-bench/README.md

 scratch natively on a machine if needed.
 The benchmarking chair will push the image to [Docker Hub](https://hub.docker.com/repository/docker/effecthandlers/effect-handlers) so that systems are easily available for wider use.

+We use Ubuntu 20.04 as the base image for building the systems and [hyperfine](https://github.com/sharkdp/hyperfine) to run the benchmarks.

 ### Artifacts